oneezy/test/README.md

-# test
+# README
-This is a simple test repo.
+This is a simple test repo for vnow testing.